SamueleVanini/Git_Hook/README.md

 # Python Comment Counter
-Utility to count the comments in the .py files of a Git repository, to check the conformance to a pre-established comment quota.
+Utility that counts the comments in the .py files of a Git repository and checks the conformance to a pre-established comment quota.
 Python Comment Counter stops the commit if one ore more Python files don't have enough comment lines.
 Additionally, it checks for pydocs on functions.

 # Requirements